-- A. Candidate schools may unload materials at the convention starting at 9:00 a.m. on Day 1.
-They should report to the campaign area with all budgeted items but should not begin to unpack anything or set up their booths.
+- A. Candidate schools may unload materials at the state annual conference in the morning on Day 1 according to the schedule provided.
+They should report to the campaign area with all budgeted items, but should not begin to unpack anything or set up their booths.
 Please pack your items according to your campaign budget sheet.
-This will make for a more efficient check-in process. - B. Candidate schools will submit any required documentation and three (3) copies of their budget report to the Vice President at the check-in table in the campaign area upon arrival prior to verification. - C. The Credentials Committee will begin checking each candidate school's budget form and materials at approximately 9:30 a.m.
-All documentation will be checked and approved, but no one may begin unpacking and setting up until the official notification is given for all schools to begin setting up their booths. - D. A meeting with the production company will take place at approximately 10:00 a.m. in the general assembly room.
-The student representative, the advisor, and one (1) tech student should attend the production meeting.
-An exact time and location will be provided on arrival at the Convention center on Day One.
-Please see the Technical Guidelines to reference the materials needed for the meeting. - E. Signage.
-Signage for your campaign booth is optional.
-Each booth will have a piped and draped wall, supplies to hang your signs are not provided and must count towards your budget. - F. Other Materials - 1.
-Campaign materials may include "give-away" items.
-No noisemakers are allowed as a "give-away," and all novelty items must be approved by the Vice President School BEFORE the items are ordered.
-Past candidate schools have advised that approximately 3,000 are needed.
-Please verify tentative numbers with the Vice President school before purchasing. - 2.
-All campaign "give-away" items must be wearable.
-No food, snacks, or drinks can be used as "giveaway" items.
-Stickers or gummed-backed items are not allowed, with the exception of badge ribbons or self-adhesive bracelets.
+This will make for a more efficient check-in process. - B. Candidate schools will submit any required documentation and three (3) copies of their budget report to the Vice President at the check-in table in the campaign area upon arrival prior to verification. - C. The Credentials Committee will begin checking each candidate school's budget form and materials after check-in.
+All documentation will be checked and approved, but no one may begin unpacking and setting up until the official notification is given for all schools to begin setting up their booths. - D. A meeting with the production company will take place the morning of Day One in the general assembly room.
+The student representative and the advisor are required to attend the production meeting.
+The school may also send up to one tech student, but it is optional.
+Please see the Technical Guidelines to reference the materials needed for the meeting. - E. It is recommended to have signage for your campaign booth.
+Signage for your campaign booth can be up to 3'x 8' and made out of the material of your choice.
+Each booth will have a piped and draped wall.
+Supplies to hang your signs such as "S-hooks" are not provided and must count towards your budget.
+If the convention center cannot provide the pipe and drape for all campaign booths, then it will not be provided for any.
+Candidates will be notified as soon as possible if this is the case.